wasimuddinpeace/UIClassJuly-7-2016/README.md

 # UIClassJuly-7-2016
-This git repo is created from demonstration of github
+This git repo is created from demonstration of github. make chnages to 2nd line

 hi